votca/votca/papers/v2024/paper.md

     affiliation: 9
   - name: Christoph Junghans^[corresponding author] # note this makes a footnote saying 'co-first author'
     orcid: 0000-0003-0925-1458
-    affiliation: 3
+    affiliation: 4
 affiliations:
   - name: Department of Mathematics and Computer Science, Eindhoven University of Technology, the Netherlands
     index: 1
   - name: Institute for Complex Molecular Systems, Eindhoven University of Technology, the Netherlands
     index: 2
-  - name: Los Alamos National Laboratory, Los Alamos, New Mexico, USA
+  - name: Netherlands eScience Center, the Netherlands
     index: 3
-  - name: Netherlands eScience Center, the Netherlands
+  - name: Forschungszentrum Jülich, Jülich, Germany
     index: 4
-  - name: Forschungszentrum Jülich, Jülich, Germany
+  - name: Freie Universität Berlin, Berlin, Germany
     index: 5
-  - name: Freie Universität Berlin, Berlin, Germany
+  - name: Oak Ridge National Laboratory, Oak Ridge, TN, USA
     index: 6
-  - name: Oak Ridge National Laboratory, Oak Ridge, TN, USA
+  - name: Katholieke Universiteit Leuven, Leuven, Belgium
     index: 7
-  - name: Katholieke Universiteit Leuven, Leuven, Belgium
+  - name: Technische Universität Darmstadt, Darmstadt, Germany
     index: 8
-  - name: Technische Universität Darmstadt, Darmstadt, Germany
+  - name: Los Alamos National Laboratory, Los Alamos, New Mexico, USA
     index: 9

 date: 10 May 2024
 bibliography: paper.bib

 ---

 # Summary
 Many physical phenomena in liquids and soft matter are multiscale by nature and can involve processes with quantum and classical degrees of freedom occurring over a vast range of length- and timescales.
-Examples range from structure formation processes of complex polymers or even polymer blends **(better example linked to classical coarse-graining?)** on the classical side to charge and energy transport and conversion processes involving explicit electronic and therefore quantum information.
+Examples range from structure formation processes of complex polymers or even polymer blends on the classical side to charge and energy transport and conversion processes involving explicit electronic and therefore quantum information.

-The Versatile Object-Oriented Toolkit for Coarse-grained Applications (VOTCA) provides multiscale frameworks built on a comprehensive set of methods for the development of classical coarse-grained potentials (VOTCA-CSG) as well as state-of-the art excited state electronic structure methods based on density-functional and many-body Green's function theories, coupled in mixed quantum-classical models and used in kinetic network models (VOTCA-XTP).
+The Versatile Object-Oriented Toolkit for Coarse-graining Applications (VOTCA) provides multiscale frameworks built on a comprehensive set of methods for the development of classical coarse-grained potentials (VOTCA-CSG) as well as state-of-the art excited state electronic structure methods based on density-functional and many-body Green's function theories, coupled in mixed quantum-classical models and used in kinetic network models (VOTCA-XTP).

-### summarize some (technical) details here
-- initial release...
-- **C+P from JCP, probably too detailed and can go to Code Structure?** VOTCA–XTP is written in C++ and mostly adheres to the C++14 standard.78 It can be obtained on www.github.com/votca/xtp.
-We use the Git feature branch workflow combined with code review and continuous integration, which executes code formatting, static analyzers, debug and release builds, and the test-suite.
-We use CMake as the build system, which also resolves the inclusion of external dependencies.
-82 Various boost packages83 are used for file system string operations.
-Doxygen is used to document the APIs of VOTCA–XTP and automatically deploys to http://doc.votca.org.
-VOTCA–XTP is designed as a library, which is linked to very thin executables, which can execute a variety of calculators by adding keywords on the command line.
-Virtual interfaces and factory patterns make the addition of new calculators simple.
-The same architecture is used for external DFT and MD codes, making VOTCA–XTP easily extensible.
-Lower-level data structures make use of template metaprogramming to support a variety of data types.
-- summary of recent CSG developments (added methods in CSG)
-- summary of features for XTP part (all new?
-GTO implementation of GW-BSE, QMMM modes, kinetic MC with finite lifetime, subsystem-embedding)
-- Additionally in last two releases we have done major code clean-up and update of the build systems, but most notable we went to a mono-repository workflow to the user's and developers' life easier.
+_Maybe the figure here_?

 # Statement of need